 COUNCIL MEMBERS

-- The chief judge
+- The chief judge of the Court of Québec

-- Senior associate chief judge
+- Senior associate chief judge of the Court of Québec

-- The four associate chief judges
+- The chief municipal judge

 - two judges of the Court of Québec